MistMissed/ChopChopDemonDomainSSRSoulblooms/README.md

 ## Introduction
 Demon domain is one of the best ways to gain SSR Soulblooms in the game.
 This project seeks to answer the question: "What area is best to explore for getting the most SSR soulblooms?"

+If all you care about is what the optimal strategy for farming SSR Soulblooms in Demon Domain is, skip to conclusions.

 ## Methodology
 ### Demons
 Each enemy is represented in code using a class 'Demon', which contains: